GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 The Likelihood Level and Impact Level are each entered in a characterization/facet field.
 The FedRAMP Risk Exposure Level must be calculated by the SAR tool.
 If the \"state\" annotation is missing, it is assumed to be \"initial\".

 Initially, the status field should always be set to \"open\".
-If the risk is addressed by the CSP and verified by the assessor before assessment activities are complete, this may be set to \"closed\", and entry must be made in the risk-log.
+If the risk is addressed by the CSP and verified by the assessor before assessment activities are complete, this may be set to \"closed\", and an entry must be made in the risk-log.

 {{< figure src="/img/sar-figure-14.png" title="Identified Risks" alt="Screenshot of the FedRAMP Historic Test Case Workbook showing the risk information." >}}